-The ECF has supported more than 184 projects committed to stopping poaching, thwarting traffickers and ending the demand for ivory.
-We fund any organization doing good work on elephant protection in priority areas, enabling institutions large and small, international and local, to have access to funding to address the elephant crisis.
+We fund organisations doing essential work to protect elephants, enabling institutions large and small, international and local, to access funding to address the elephant crisis.

 Poaching networks are constantly looking for new elephant populations to target for their ivory, and conservation partners across Africa struggle to outpace these criminals.
-The Elephant Crisis Fund (ECF) support has expanded their anti-poaching efforts.
+ECF support has expanded their anti-poaching efforts.
 The ECF supports “boots on the ground” and “eyes in the sky” projects to keep elephants safe—and has accelerated investment in emergency responses, intelligence-led anti-poaching patrols, and new approaches to satellite tracking of elephant movements for greater security.
-Below are examples of three of the currently 67 different anti-poaching projects we have supported.
+The ECF has supported 150 anti-poaching projects across Africa.

 The ECF makes investments to reduce public demand for ivory and curtail its availability by working with national governments end the ivory trade.
 The ECF also works with leading ivory experts to investigate the growth of illegal ivory trade markets in Asia and invests in mass media campaigns to educate the public about the negative consequences of buying ivory and shift opinion towards eliminating the ivory trade.
 The ECF has funded 36 demand reduction projects in Asia and the United States of America.